Yeeldx/yeeldbox-devdocs/docs/getting-started/products/yvaults/vault-tokens.md

 # YeeldBox Tokens

-[yYeeldBox Tokens](https://docs.Yeeldx.finance/resources/defi-glossary#ytoken) are like a deposit receipt.
-They represent a user's share of the yYeeldBox that they are participating in.
+[Box Tokens](https://docs.Yeeldx.com/resources/defi-glossary#ytoken) are like a deposit receipt.
+They represent a user's share of the YeeldBox that they are participating in.

-**For example**, if you deposit YFI in a yYeeldBox you will receive yvYFI in return. yvYFI would be the yYeeldBox Token.
+**For example**, if you deposit YEELD in a YeeldBox you will receive BoxYeeld in return.
+BoxYeeld would be the YeeldBox Token.

-If your yYeeldBox generates profit, the share price of your yYeeldBox tokens will increase.
-This happens because there are more underlying tokens in the yYeeldBox to redeem upon withdrawal.
+If your YeeldBox generates profit, the share price of your YeeldBox tokens will increase.
+This happens because there are more underlying tokens in the YeeldBox to redeem upon withdrawal.

 ![](https://i.imgur.com/3zkSnoE.png)
 ![](https://i.imgur.com/yrGEVCr.png)

-_The yvYFI token at [Etherscan](https://etherscan.io/token/0xE14d13d8B3b85aF791b2AADD661cDBd5E6097Db1#readContract), showing its name, total assets and price per share._
+_The BoxYEELD token at [Etherscan](https://etherscan.io/token/0xE14d13d8B3b85aF791b2AADD661cDBd5E6097Db1#readContract), showing its name, total assets and price per share._

 Once a user's liquidity is withdrawn from the yYeeldBox, their yYeeldBox Token will be burned. yYeeldBox Tokens are [ERC20](https://docs.ethhub.io/built-on-ethereum/erc-token-standards/erc20/), meaning they can be transferred and traded as any other common Ethereum token.

-## V2 yYeeldBox Tokens
+## YeeldBox Tokens

 | YeeldBox | Input Token | Output Token |
 | :--- | :--- | :--- |